wp-plugins/child-theme-configurator/readme.txt

 = Does it work with Multisite? =

 Yes.
-Go to Network Admin > Themes > Child Themes.
+Go to "Network Admin > Themes > Child Themes."
 Child themes must be "Network enabled" to preview and activate for Network sites.

 = HELP!
 I changed a file and now I am unable to access my website or login to wp-admin to fix it! =